neondatabase/neon/libs/tenant_size_model/README.md

 # Logical size + WAL pricing

-This is a simulator to calculate the storage price of different scenarios, using the "Logical size + WAL" method.
+This is a simulator to calculate the tenant size in different scenarios, using the "Logical size + WAL" method.
 Makefile produces diagrams used in a private presentation: